Research Opportunities

 May provide instruction to students, staff, and postdoctoral research fellows as required.

 Undergraduate degree in a relevant discipline.
 Graduate degree in biology/science/healthcare professional field strongly preferred.
+Dental degree beneficial.
 Minimum of 2 years of related experience, or an equivalent combination of education and experience.
 Demonstrated experience in peer-reviewed, scientific/technical writing and grant writing/fundraising for non-profit organizations.
 Experience in a scientific/medical research environment including a full understanding of research methodology.
 Project management experience preferred.

 • Excellent organizational and project management skills.